Hazelfire/Tutoring/AidenKruhlak.md

 Interested in math for Engineering.

-Last tutoring session: 30th of April 6:00pm - 7:00pm
+Last tutoring session: 14th of May 6:00pm - 7:00pm

-Next tutoring session: 5th of May 5:00pm - 6:00pm
+Next tutoring session: 21st of May 5:00pm - 6:00pm

-Charity: The Hunger Project Australia, (donated $100)
+Charity: The Hunger Project Australia, (donated $140)

 Up to factorising cubics with long division

 ### Goal for next tutoring session
-Goal to complete up to 6H.
+Goal to complete up to 4A.

 ### Notes for 21st of April